Your Emotions and Feelings

 A brain or spine tumor can affect how you think about situations and your ability to cope.
 You may feel negative or angry because of your diagnosis.
 You may feel isolated or depressed because you’re unable to relate to the people around you.
 You may also feel anxious about taking part in social activities.

-Strategies to help you manage your thoughts and feelings can help you stay positive and live your life.
+Strategies to help you manage your thoughts and feelings can help you stay positive and live meaningfully.
 Positive thoughts can also help alleviate many symptoms you may experience.

 Tips to Manage Thoughts

-- See if you can replace negative thoughts with positive ones.
-For example, instead of saying, “I will never get better,” say, “I will have ups and downs, but all I can do is take things day by day, doing my best to manage my symptoms as they come.”
+• See if you can replace negative thoughts with positive ones.
+For example, instead of saying, “I will never get better,” say, “I will have ups and downs, but all I can do is take things day by day and do my best to manage my symptoms as they come.”

-- Surround yourself with friends and family that can help you stay positive.
+• Surround yourself with friends and family who can help you stay positive.
 If you feel lonely, call on them for support.

-- Be aware of your thoughts and how they can make you feel.
-Tune into them and note how they can guide you to take control and feel better.
-If you need to, find a mental health professional (a therapist, counselor, or psychologist) to talk to about your concerns and worries.
+• Be aware of your thoughts and how they can make you feel.
+Tune in to them and note how they can guide you to take control and feel better.
+If you need to, find a mental health professional (such as a social worker, counselor, or psychologist) to talk to about your concerns and worries.

 For months after surgery, I shut down mentally.
 Simple tasks like getting out of bed to brush my teeth or to take a shower were challenging.
 Talking with other patients helped me feel like I wasn’t alone.